GreatApo/Amazfit-Timeline-Widget/README.md

 # Amazfit Pace/Stratos/Verge Timeline Widget

-After [Quinny899](https://github.com/KieronQuinn)'s excellent work, we are able to make widget/apps!
-So, here is the first Calendar Widget for our Amazfit Pace/Stratos!
+Here is the first Calendar Events Widget for our Amazfits!